gagne-3/muse-frontend/README.md

+> [!CAUTION]
+> This project is in the very, very early stages of development.
+Very little has been done, and I am not sure it will work out.
+Proceed with this in mind, this project is nowhere near functional.

 # Muse Compose Manager (Frontend)

 Muse is a Docker Compose Manager written with Next.js and python.
 This repository is the frontend component of the Muse stack.